Indian Coast Guard: Leadership and organisation

-Organization
+Organisation

-There are currently 42 Coast Guard stations which have been established along the coastline of the country.
+As of 2016, there are 42 Coast Guard stations that have been established along the coastline of the country.

+Indian Coast Guard is responsible for the execution of Search and Rescue (SAR) operations in the Indian Search and Rescue Region (ISRR).
+To serve this purpose, ICG operates 3 Maritime Rescue Coordination Centres (MRCC) in Mumbai, Chennai and Port Blair and 36 Maritime Rescue Sub Centres (MRSC/MRCSC), which operates under their respective MRCCs.

+On 5 November 2024, the Indian Coast Guard and the Telecommunications Consultants India (TICL) laid the foundation of a full-fledged "Tier-3" Data Centre at Mahipalpur, Delhi.
+The construction will take 2 years.
+The project worth ₹588 crore (including 5-year operational expenditure (opex) and a 2-year hardware warranty) will be carried out by TCIL, Yotta Infrastructure, and Attero, a software solution company.
+This will help ICG for Command and Control over their 109 offices and 88 ships at once.

 Personnel

 Officer rank structure

 A table showing the rank structure of Coast Guard officers with those of the other Indian armed services.

 Coast Guard officers

-The naming of ranks of officers in the Coast Guard is as same as rank of Central Armed Police Forces.
-Officers are appointed in the Coast Guard in one of four branches, as either General-Duty officer, Pilot officer, Technical officer or Law officers.
-Lady Officers have two branches i.e. General-Duty Officer or Pilot Officer and serve on shore establishments/Air Stations/Headquarters.
+The naming of ranks of officers in the Coast Guard is as same as the rank of Central Armed Police Forces.
+Officers are appointed in the Coast Guard in one of four branches, as either a General-Duty officer, Pilot officer, Technical officer, or Law officer.
+Lady Officers have two branches, i.e., General-Duty Officer or Pilot Officer, and serve on shore establishments/Air Stations/Headquarters.
 They are not deployed on board Indian Coast Guard ships.

-Currently, officers of Indian Coast Guard undergo Basic Military Training at the Indian Naval Academy, Ezhimala along with their counterparts of Indian Navy.
+Currently, officers of the Indian Coast Guard undergo Basic Military Training at the Indian Naval Academy, Ezhimala, along with their counterparts of the Indian Navy.
 This helps in the mutual interchange of Officers among these two sister services.
-While the Indian Coast Guard Academy is under construction in Mangalore, Dakshina Kannada district, Karnataka.
+While the Indian Coast Guard Academy is under construction in Mangaluru, Dakshina Kannada district, Karnataka.